Hamzaakrammogul/Transparent-proxy-pattern-upgradeable-contract/README.md

-# UUPS-contract
+# Transparent proxy pattern upgradeable contract
-UUPS contracts deployed
+Upgradeable contracts deployed

 # To run the porject use npx hardhat compile
 # To test the project use npx hardhat test